oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/rest/_index.md

-When a user enables the operator's external REST API (by setting `externalRestEnabled` to `true` when installing or upgrading the operator Helm chart), the user also needs to provide the certificate(s) and private key used for the SSL/TLS identity on the external REST API endpoint by creating a kubernetes `tls secret` and using that secret's name with the operator Helm chart values.
+When a user enables the operator's external REST API (by setting `externalRestEnabled` to `true` when installing or upgrading the operator Helm chart), the user also needs to provide the certificates and private key used for the SSL/TLS identity on the external REST API endpoint by creating a kubernetes `tls secret` and using that secret's name with the operator Helm chart values.

 This sample script generates a self-signed certificate and private key that can be used